ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 everyone but the helper and the collector.

-Confidentiality is achieved by having the helper encrypt its aggregate share to a public key held by the collector.
+Confidentiality is achieved by having the helper encrypt its aggregate share to a public key held by the collector using [HPKE].

 There is no authentication between the collector and the helper.
 This allows the leader to: